truthdomains/invoice/README.md

 ## Usage

 1. Fork and edit [`index.mjs`](./src/index.mjs) as needed
-1. If you are outside Australia and don't like the date or currency format; edit [`helpers.mjs`](./src/helpers.mjs) as needed
+1. If you are outside the modern world and don't like the date format; edit [`helpers.mjs`](./src/helpers.mjs) as needed

 ## Development